nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Data Handling

 The transport layer introduces a local storage based on a document database.
-In this database all relevant data is persisted or cached.
+In this database all relevant data is persisted.
 In addition to the database, the transport layer takes care of serializing and deserializing data structures.

 ## Syntactical validation of plaintext data